1. The importance of knowledge base SEO

 A lot of the SEO we’ve covered so far has been fairly technical, but there’s even more fine-tuning you can do to make sure your knowledge base is being indexed properly.

 Alternative hreflang attribute

 The alternative hreflang attribute indicates to Google that your page content refers to different language versions of the same page.
-Every language has its own code – for example, “es-es” for spanish or “en-us” for US english.
+Every language has its own code – for example, “es-es” for Spanish or “en-us” for US English.
 Like this:

 <link rel=”alternate” href=”example.com” hreflang=”es-es” />

-It means that customers searching in a particular language will be shown the corresponding page version.
+It means that customers searching in a particular language will be shown in the corresponding page version.
 Use it in the on-page markup, HTTP header or sitemap.

 Try using a canonical link on each duplicate page inside the header to indicate to crawlers which is the original URL to index.

 You can also use a 301 redirect on the duplicate page which forwards to the original content page.
 It means that any inbound links going to duplicate pages sent to one page, and will address any ranking issues.

 301 redirects are done normally on the server-side.
 How you implement a 301 redirect will differ depending on which platform you’re using for your knowledge base.
 If you’re using a SaaS solution, it should offer this capability in its settings.